 - We purchase children’s juvenile sized wire hangers at cost every sale.
 They are suitable for clothing up to a 5.
 We will have hanger pickups available in Rock Hill, South Charlotte, Fort Mill, Indian Land and York.
 Consignors will be emailed when those are available for purchase.
 You can also purchase from Cleaner Supply, they offer free shipping.
 Go in with a few friends and purchase a box of 500 for $65.

 - Pants/Skirts should be pinned to the angled TOP of the hanger so it doesn’t slide and bunch together.
 Some people like to create tabs out of tape and pin through those for extra security and to prevent sliding altogether.
 When hanging shorts, skirts or pants, the paper covered hangers are best.
 The paper keeps the item from sliding all over the hanger.

 - Need wire hangers?
-We have them, contact us for a list of locations!
+We have them, Hanger Locations Spring 2022

 Double check your clothing items by using this 14-Point inspection guide.

 - In style or classics